harfbuzz/harfbuzz/CONFIG.md

   * `HB_MINI`: Disables shaping of AAT as well as legacy fonts.
 Ie. it produces a capable OpenType shaper only.

-  * `HB_LEAN`: Disables various non-shaping functionality in the library.
+  * `HB_LEAN`: Disables various non-shaping functionality in the library, as well as esoteric or rarely-used shaping features.
 See the definition for details.

   * `HB_TINY`: Enables both `HB_MINI` and `HB_LEAN` configurations, as well as
     disabling thread-safety and debugging, and use size-optimized data tables.